Pauper Auction

 As a storyteller, I truly appreciate the narrative Mary Kronenwetter has created, interweaving the stories of her main characters within the setting of a small town in New Hampshire during the early years of the United States as a new Nation.
 This novel is not a traditional history or a traditional love story, yet it subtly provides rich cultural and historical details while also probing the many faces in which love manifested itself and families formed - all while providing rich cultural details that allow the reader to experience life in rural New Hampshire in 1805.

 While Pauper Auction starkly reveals the ways in which New England towns of that time addressed the needs of the destitute within their communities, it also spotlights less often heard stories - those so often hidden stories of women, children, and those with alternative gender lifestyles.
-Additionally, Pauper Auction rejects the notion that there were no Abenaki, the Indigenous people of New Hampshire, actually living in N
+Additionally, Pauper Auction rejects the notion that there were no Abenaki, the Indigenous people of New Hampshire, actually living in New Hampshire after the American revolution by including an Abenaki character in an essential supporting role.
+All in all, Pauper Auction is a refreshingly honest, richly detailed, compelling story.
+Once I began reading, I couldn't put the book aside until I reached the last page!
+Kudos for a compelling novel!

 ~Anne Jennison